AlphaBravoCompany/ab-training-labs/rancher-fundamentals/section-4-labs/README.md

 `rke up` {{ execute }}

-Once that completes, run the following command and under "STATUS" you should see "Ready":
+Once that completes, run the following command and under `STATUS` you should see `Ready`:

 `kubectl --kubeconfig kube_config_cluster.yml get nodes` {{ execute }}